 By taking a field service software approach to their organization, executives and managers can offer a higher standard of service that is as close to real-time as they can get, and give them mobile solutions and levels of automation that will make them more predictive to maintenance, as opposed to waiting for the customer to call with a problem.

-52% of companies using manual methods to handle field service.
+52% of companies use manual methods to handle field service.